- Shipping & Orders

 Sure, the patient might get lucky and a band-aid is a perfect remedy (especially if that patient is a two-year-old).
 But usually, there’s something else going on.
 The perceived problem might only be a symptom of a much more serious issue.
 Only by examining the bigger picture can the true source of the problem be diagnosed and a proper course of action taken.

-For example, if disorganized shelving in a warehouse makes it hard to find things and fill orders, the warehouse manager might want to buy a Warehouse Management Software (WMS) to automatically print barcode labels.
+For example, if disorganized shelving in a warehouse makes it hard to find things and fill orders, the warehouse manager might want to buy a cloud based Warehouse Management Software (WMS) to automatically print barcode labels.
 This might improve things somewhat, but it’s really just a band-aid.
 The health-check approach would be to re-examine the entire shelving process: How often are things shelved?
 Is inventory grouped and organized according to velocity?
 Is the forward-picking area being used appropriately?

 In a warehouse environment, we see numerous instances of this type of tunnel vision when it comes to warehouse management software.
 WMS is often the band-aid that will “save the day” when something goes wrong.